telerik/fiddler-everywhere-docs/knowledge-base/using-ar-predefined-actions.md

 ## Custom DAT File

-The Rules Builder **Actions** drop-down provides an option to load your own custom DAT file with an entirely custom HTTP response:
+The Rule Builder **Actions** drop-down provides an option to load your own custom DAT file with an entirely custom HTTP response:

 1. Scroll to the bottom of the drop-down Actions menu and select **Choose saved response file...**.
 1. In the file selection window, select your own DAT file and load it as an action rule.